winqus/Retro-Computer-Fraction-Calculator/README.md

-# Retro Computer Fraction Calculator
+# Retro Computer Style Fraction Calculator
  Retro Computer Style Fraction Calculator With Multiservices

 The task of this project was to use a compiled third-party unmanaged C++ DLL and create a front-end app for it in a different programming language.